-SAFETY DATA SHEET for the natural and organic certified cosmetic ingredient ALPAFLOR® EDELWEISS B. according to Regulation (EC) No. 1907/2006.
+SAFETY DATA SHEET for the organic ingredient ALPAFLOR® EDELWEISS CB according to Regulation (EC) No. 1907/2006.

-ALPAFLOR® EDELWEISS is a Leontopodium alpinum ‘Helvetia’ extract cultivated at 3,000 m altitude in the Swiss Alps, ensuring a maximum content of active compounds such as leontopodic acid.
+ALPAFLOR® EDELWEISS CB is a Leontopodium alpinum ‘Helvetia’ extract cultivated at 3,000 m altitude in the Swiss Alps, ensuring a maximum content of active compounds such as leontopodic acid.
 There it has to contend with extremes of temperature, making Edelweiss an expert in self-protection.
 It supports the skin’s crucial protective barrier, enhancing its resistance to external stress factors and providing an ultimate skin sensation.
-This product is preservative-free, based on vegetal glycerin and organic ethanol.
-It is ECOCERT, COSMOS, and NATRUE organic certified and Fair Trade approved by Ecocert Environnement.
+This product is preservative-free and based on vegetal glycerin.
+It is COSMOS, NATRUE organic certified and Fair Trade certified according to the Fair For Life standard.

 Catherine Tornay lives in the heart of the Swiss Alps in the tiny mountain village of Reppaz, 10 km from Mont Blanc.
 She moved to the village 35 years ago and has raised her four children here.
 As well as helping her husband with their dairy herd and working as the local postwoman, Catherine cultivates Edelweiss plants for DSM.